spacecowboy/Feeder/README.md

 ### Download

-Feeder is availabe on [F-Droid](https://f-droid.org/en/packages/com.nononsenseapps.feeder/) and [Google Play](https://play.google.com/store/apps/details?id=com.nononsenseapps.feeder.play) and there are APKs available for download on [GitHub Releases](https://github.com/spacecowboy/Feeder/releases).
+Feeder is available on [F-Droid](https://f-droid.org/en/packages/com.nononsenseapps.feeder/) and [Google Play](https://play.google.com/store/apps/details?id=com.nononsenseapps.feeder.play) and there are APKs available for download on [GitHub Releases](https://github.com/spacecowboy/Feeder/releases).

 The GitHub releases are signed with a key matching this signature: